-Learning in this course
+Learning in this Course

-You are expected to attend all lectures, tutorials, labs, and mid-semester tests.
-You must prepare well for your laboratory classes and your lab work will be assessed.
-You are expected to read the typeset course lecture notes carefully and thoughtfully.
-Reading additional texts may further enhance your learning experience, but is not essential.
+You are expected to attend all lectures, and attempt the assignment and seminar in order to maximise learning.
+Prior to each lecture you should prepare the recommended reading if given.
+In addition to the lecture notes/video, you should read relevant sections of the recommended text.
+Reading additional texts will further enhance your learning experience.
 Group learning is also encouraged.
 UNSW assumes that self-directed study of this kind is undertaken in addition to attending face-to-face classes throughout the course.

-Tutorial classes
+Tutorial Classes